CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its domain (OpenTelemetry), lists specific concrete capabilities, and includes an explicit 'Use when...' clause with comprehensive trigger terms.
-The description is concise yet thorough, covering both general OTel tasks and a distinctive niche (AI coding agent observability).
-It uses proper third-person voice throughout.
+This is a strong skill description that clearly defines its domain (OpenTelemetry), lists specific concrete capabilities, and provides an explicit 'Use when...' clause with comprehensive trigger terms.
+It uses proper third-person voice and covers both broad practitioner needs and niche sub-topics like OTTL and AI agent observability, making it highly distinguishable from other skills.

 DimensionReasoningScore